IQuest-Solutions-Corp/swiss_bank/README.md

 # Swiss Bank Project

+> **Important**
+>
-> **Important:** This bot is designed **only for fraudulent activity escalations**.
+> - This bot is designed **only for fraudulent activity escalations**.
 It is not a general customer-support or banking assistant.
 Use it only to report, triage, and escalate suspected fraud.
+> - OTP emails are sent from a personal Gmail SMTP account.
+Gmail may put the verification code in **Spam**.
+If you do not see the OTP in Inbox, check **Spam / Promotions**, open the mail, and click **Not spam**.
+After that, later OTPs usually land in Inbox.

 This project has two main parts:
 - Frontend: [swiss_bank_UI](swiss_bank_UI)